brainuser5705/personal-website/_projects/auto-emailer.md

 <br>

-The way the sending functionality works (aka the <code>send</code> function) is that it parses through the CSV file to get the name and email of the students, loops through emails to add to the <code>'bcc'</code> property of the MIME object email, creates a base64 encoding of the message, and executes the Gmail `send(...).execute` function *(honestly I am not 100% knowledgable on how Gmail API actually sends out the email, you can read more about it on their documentation)*...
+The way the sending functionality works (aka the <code>send</code> function) is it parses through the CSV file to get the name and email of the students, loops through emails to add to the <code>'bcc'</code> property of the MIME object email, creates a base64 encoding of the message, and executes the Gmail `send(...).execute` function *(honestly I am not very knowledgable on how Gmail API actually sends out the email, you can read more about it on their documentation)*...

 <br>

-...However a problem arises when I want to create custom emails, let's say add a greeting to the student *("Hi John Smith")*, because I am formatting the email, attaching the emailing list, and encoding/sending separately.
-In order to create custom emails, I would have to create a new `send()` function that formats, attach, and encode/sends an MIME object email for each individual entry in the csv file.
-I thoughted about making a "all-in-one" function or some interface, but I haven't worked on it since.
+...However a problem arises when I want to create custom emails, let's say adding a greeting to the student *("Hi John Smith")*.
+In order to create this custom email format, I would have to create a new `send()` function that formats, attach, and encode/sends an MIME object email for each individual entry in the csv file.
+This is contrary to a mass email where I just need to create one MIME object that is the mass email.
+I thought about making a "all-in-one" function or some interface, but I haven't worked on it since.
 To make it more extensible, I created a `Message` interface so I can create different types of `Message`s which all share the same `send()` functionality implemented for mass emails.

 <br>

+#### Command line!

 The user interface is just a nice colored command line interface using the `colorama` and `termcolor` module which provides functions for printing colored text on the terminal, configured to allow me to backtrack if I ever make a mistake.
 Here's an image of it: